codewithrk-108/LTC-The-Linux-Terminal-in-C/README.md

 ## Linux Terminal in C
 <br>

-(Assignment 3 - 3 specifications done :
+(Assignment 2 and 3 - All specifications)
-Here in Readme refer 9 and 10.)

 ### 1. Display :